-To see how the procedure is done, view our animation below.
-For personal insights, see our patient experience videos in which HCF members talk frankly about their procedure, aftercare and treatment.
+To see how this procedure is done, view our animation below.
+For personal insights, see our patient experience videos in which HCF members talk frankly about their preparation, their procedure and their recovery.

 Why is it done?

-Once a diagnosis has been made, a gynaecologist can use the hysteroscope to treat certain conditions.
+Once a diagnosis has been made, your gynaecologist can use the hysteroscopic technique to take samples of the tissue inside your uterus and to treat certain conditions.
 This is known as an operative hysteroscopy.
 Fine instruments can be inserted through channels in the hysteroscope and used to:

 - Remove fibroids or polyps

-- Remove or cauterise (burn) the lining of the womb (endometrial ablation)
+- Remove or cauterise (burn) the lining of your womb (endometrial ablation)

 Where is it done?